Microblogging: Origin

 The first micro-blogs were known as tumblelogs.
-The term was coined by programmer why the lucky stiff in a blog post on April 12, 2005, while describing Leah Neukirchen's Anarchaia.
+The term was coined by programmer Jonathan Gillette (who goes by the pseudonym why the lucky stiff) in a blog post on April 12, 2005, while describing Leah Neukirchen's Anarchaia.

 Blogging has mutated into simpler forms (specifically, link- and the mob- and AUD- and vid- variant), but I don't think I've seen a blog like Chris Neukirchen's [sic] Anarchaia, which fudges together a bunch of disparate forms of citation (links, quotes, flickerings) into a very long and narrow and distracted tumblelog.

 Jason Kottke described tumblelogs on October 19, 2005: